burhanitextile/Store-Customer-Assistant-Ai-Agent-/design_decisions.md

 Tools are defined using LangChain's `@tool` decorator instead of raw JSON schemas.
 Benefits:

-- The **docstring becomes the tool description** Claude reads — clean and co-located with the function
+- The **docstring becomes the tool description** gemini reads — clean and co-located with the function
 - LangGraph's built-in `ToolNode` handles execution automatically — no manual routing needed
 - Type hints define the input schema — no separate JSON to maintain